 Each year, we celebrate the Octave of Prayer for Christian Unity, an eight-day period also known as the Week of Prayer for Christian Unity.
 It begins with the Feast of the Confession of Saint Peter, always on January 18, and ends with the Feast of the Conversion of Saint Paul, always on January 25.
 In 2017, these dates fall on Wednesdays.

 The Sunday that falls within this week is traditionally a Sunday in which we, at Saint Thomas, celebrate Christian Unity, our common faith in our Lord Jesus Christ with all Christians throughout the world.
 This year the Sunday falls on January 21.
 All are welcome to join us.

 From Saint Paul’s letter to the Galatians: There is neither Jew nor Greek, there is neither bond nor free, there is neither male nor female: for ye are all one in Christ Jesus.

 Candlemas: The Feast of the Presentation

 The Feast of the Presentation (also known as Candlemas) is always the 40th day after Christmas Day, or February 2.
 Candlemas commemorates the time when, according to the Gospel of Luke, Mary and Joseph took the child Jesus to the temple as per the Jewish custom.
 In 2018, Candlemas falls on a Friday, and we celbrate with three said services in the Chantry Chapel, and with a Festal Evensong on the Eve of Candlemas on Thursday, February 1 at 5:30pm.
-In addition, we have a special Candlemas Procession at 4pm on Sunday, February 4.
+In addition, we have a special Candlemas services on Sunday, February 4.